Commonly Asked Questions

 How did you put together the list of services on this website?

 Music services are listed on this website if they have an agreement with at least one of the three major record companies in the United States.
 A service will be listed even if it does not have agreements with all three major record companies so long as the service is not using the copyrighted music of a major record company without authorization.
+However, we will not include services that, to our knowledge, pervasively advertise on sites with widespread infringement.
 The list also includes services that have signed up for the statutory license available to certain types of radio services, such as SiriusXM, iHeartRadio, and Pandora.

 You might be asking “why only the major record companies” or “do these services also offer independent music?”
 The short answer is that virtually all authorized music services that offer music from the major labels also offer content owned by the independent labels.
 This makes the list at whymusicmatters.com very broad.
 If a service offers the music of independent labels only, we hope to expand the list in the future to include those services as well.
 If you work for a music service that you’d like added to this site, please contact us at email@example.com.